AnoopGanesh28/customer-churn-prediction/README.md

-# 🚀 Customer Churn Prediction
+# Customer Churn Prediction

-A powerful machine learning project built with Python and XGBoost, designed to predict whether a customer is likely to churn.
-This project allows users to input customer data and quickly get predictions, making it a great showcase for AI/ML internship portfolios.
+A machine learning project built with Python and XGBoost to predict whether a customer is likely to churn.
+Users can input customer data and quickly get predictions.

 ---

-## ✨ Key Features
+## Key Features

-🧮 **Accurate Churn Prediction:** Uses a trained XGBoost model to classify customers as churn or no churn.
+- **Accurate churn prediction:** Uses a trained XGBoost model to classify customers as churn or no churn.
-📊 **Handles Categorical and Numeric Data:** Supports both one-hot encoded categorical features and numeric values.
+- **Handles categorical and numeric data:** Supports both one-hot encoded categorical features and numeric values.
-💻 **Interactive Input:** Recruiters or users can enter customer details directly in the terminal for predictions.
+- **Interactive input:** Enter customer details in the terminal for predictions.
-📁 **CSV Input Support:** Predict churn for multiple customers at once using CSV files.
+- **CSV input support:** Predict churn for multiple customers at once using CSV files.
-🧾 **Preprocessing & Feature Management:** Ensures new data matches the model’s training features, avoiding errors.
+- **Preprocessing and feature management:** Ensures new data matches the model’s training features.
-✅ **Ready-to-Use:** Includes trained model and all necessary feature columns for easy testing.
+- **Ready to use:** Includes trained model and required feature columns for testing.

 ---

-## 💻 Tech Stack
+## Tech Stack

-* **Backend / ML:** Python, Pandas, XGBoost, Joblib
+- **Backend / ML:** Python, Pandas, XGBoost, Joblib
-* **Data Handling:** CSV, DataFrames
+- **Data Handling:** CSV, DataFrames
-* **Environment Management:** Virtual environment (venv)
+- **Environment:** Virtual environment (venv)

 ---

-## ⚙️ Getting Started
+## Getting Started

 Follow these steps to set up and run the Customer Churn Prediction project locally.